 F. Duties of the Executive Board: The Executive Board shall oversee and act in respect to all matters pertaining to the Party.
 The business of the State Central Committee between meetings shall be conducted by the Executive Board.
 A majority of the total number of votes authorized to be cast by the Executive Board shall constitute a quorum.
 All questions coming before the Executive Board shall be decided by a majority vote of those present and voting.
 Meetings of the Executive Board shall be held regularly in person, by teleconference, or a combination of both, and minutes of the meetings shall be made available as may be required by law.
 The Secretary shall send written notice of the time and place of the Executive Board meeting at least one week in advance (seventy-two hours for emergency meetings.)
-Any action of the Executive Board may be overruled by resolution adopted by a majority vote of the State Central Committee.
+The Executive Board shall authorize the expenditure of Party funds by adopting a budget, which shall be published to the members of the Central Committee by email 10 days prior to its adoption, or by separate resolution.
+Except for the funds already expended, any action of the Executive Board may be overruled by resolution adopted by a majority vote of the State Central Committee.
 No proxies will be counted in Executive Board meetings.

 Section 6.
 Meetings

 A. The State Central Committee shall hold at least two meetings per year: one in spring (if practical, in May) and one in fall (if practical in October.)
 The spring meeting may be known as the Convention for all statutory purposes, and it shall include on the agenda the election of the Executive Board.